wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_pipelining.md

 which takes time 500/600  = .83 seconds.
 So overall, the file transfer takes time 1.25 + 1.25 +  .83 = 3.33 seconds.
 The server
 then computes for 1000/60 = 16.66 seconds.
 So in total, the execution time is 19.99 seconds.

-The simulation gives us 20.04 seconds.
+The simulation gives us 20.04 seconds, which again is very close.

    </div>